Deborah-Teta/My-pahse-two-cpastone/README.md

-# 📝 Medium Clone - A Modern Publishing Platform
+# 📝 Special Blog - A Modern Publishing Platform

 A full-featured blogging platform built with Next.js, React, Firebase, and TypeScript.
 Share your stories, connect with readers, and engage with a vibrant community of writers.